cdgchang/Parsing-SNDW-LA-command/README.md

-🧾 Hex Log Parser (Streamlit App)
+🧾 ZeroPlus LA Log Parser (Streamlit App)
 This is an interactive web-based application built with Streamlit.
-It parses and visualizes .txt Hex log files with block separation, keyword filtering, data table output, and CSV export capabilities.
+It parses and visualizes .txt SNDW Command log files with block separation, keyword filtering, data table output, and CSV export capabilities.

 📂 Features
 ✅ Input & Filtering